 Vail is the most visited ski resort in the United States.
 It’s the kind of place that if you didn’t know better you would think was designed and built from scratch as the ideal ski mountain for the majority of skiers.
 Long, wide, tree-lined intermediate runs dominate the north side, and wide-open huge bowls are the primary feature on the south side.
 There are multiple base-areas with most lodging accessible slope-side or via a short walk through the town.

 It takes more than one day to ski the different areas at Vail, so we don’t normally try to do a complete loop of the area every day.
 You could really spend a complete day doing Blue Sky Basin and Mongolia, or skiing the back bowls, or skiing the front-side groomers.
 Sometimes the best way to make a plan is to decide where you want to have lunch and work around that because it is too big to get from one place to another quickly

-We usually stay at lodging close to Lionshead, so starting there we often hit the frontside groomers first, or start working our way over to the back bowls by hitting Game Creek bowl.
+We usually stay at lodging close to Lionshead or Golden Peak, so starting there we often hit the frontside groomers first, or start working our way over to the back bowls by hitting Game Creek bowl or Northwoods.
 If it’s a powder day we will usually head straight for Sunup or Sundown bowl and work our way over to Mongolia after lunch at Two-Elk lodge.